nevrome/janno/README.md

 /modern/Eurasia_newHO_Choongwon
 /modern/Mali_Dogon_Hiba

-Jannot-files and other files should follow the same structure as above, with year_month_day subfolders for genotype data.
+Janno-files and other files should follow the same structure as above, with year_month_day subfolders for genotype data.

 **Important: Individuals are unique in each dataset (no duplicates across datasets).**

-## Jannot-Format:
+## Janno-Format:
 we should make a script, which will take an IND file as input and output an annot file from Pandora.
 This would be partial, as several analyses results need to be added (Sex, haplogroups etc).???

-In general, we allow N/A in jannot-files in fields for which the analyses hasn’t yet been made.
+In general, we allow N/A in janno-files in fields for which the analyses hasn’t yet been made.
 Ideally, all published projects should have the least number of N/As possible.
 For modern data several fields will be filled as N/A as well.

 **format: Tab-separated, with a header line.**